finlaysawyer/discord-uptime/README.md

 ## Contributing

-Contributions are very welcome.
-I use flake8, black, and bandit as linting tools and there is a pre-commit config in the repo to help automate this process as much as possible.
+Contributions are welcome.
+I use flake8 & black for linting and there is a [pre-commit](https://pre-commit.com/) config in the repo to run these tools against local commits.